mlaizure/holbertonschool-low_level_programming/README.md

 # holbertonschool-low_level_programming
-A repo with projects about learning C
+Contains projects used to learn C code, e.g. how to compile, what are loops and conditional statements, etc.